autocore-ai/ats-script/docs/install.md

 . run_rosbag.sh  // download perception docker
 . run_psim.sh  // download planning docker
 ```

+## Change to use bash

+After execute 'ls -l /bin/sh', if the result is /bin/sh -> dash, you need to exec:

+    - sudo  dpkg-reconfigure dash

+    - choose no

+    - exec 'ls -l /bin/sh', make sure result is '/bin/sh -> bash'

+## update config

+   - cd */autotes
+   - vi config.py
+   - update ROS1_SETUP, value is your ros1's setup.bash, such as: "ROS1_SETUP= '/opt/ros/melodic/setup.bash'"

 And now, you can to run cases.